chauff/cse1500-web-transcripts/Assignment-1.md

 ## 4. Web programming project: board game app

-In this, and the upcoming two assignments, you will complete a Web programming project.
+In this, and the upcoming two assignments, you will complete a web programming project.
 This year, this will be a traditional **board game** - you can choose between one of 9 games; at the end, your application will have the following minimal functionalities (you can opt to do more of course):

 - The game is for 2-4 players and in 2D.
 - The game works in at least two major browsers (e.g. Firefox and Chrome).
 - It works well in a modern browser used on a laptop/desktop device, i.e. we are considering screen resolutions of 1366x768 or higher.
 In this project, we are **not** concerned about apps for mobile devices.
-- Upon entering your Web application's URL, a **splash screen** will be shown that allows a user to see some statistics of the game (how many games are currently ongoing, how many users have started a game, etc. - **pick three statistics you want to report**), a brief description of how-to-play on your platform and a "Play" button (or something to that effect).
+- Upon entering your web application's URL, a **splash screen** will be shown that allows a user to see some statistics of the game (how many games are currently ongoing, how many users have started a game, etc. - **pick three statistics you want to report**), a brief description of how-to-play on your platform and a "Play" button (or something to that effect).
 - Upon pressing "Play" the user will enter the **game screen** and wait for a sufficient number of other gamers to start playing.
 It is clear for the player that s/he is waiting for more players to enter the game.
 - Once there are sufficiently many players, the game automatically starts and the players play against each other.
 Multiple games can take place at the same time.
 - The splash and game screens need to look good (adhere to modern design standards); all required game elements need to be visible (e.g. if a game requires a dice, a dice element needs to be visible).